open-policy-agent/opa/docs/content/rest-api.md

 - **500** - server error
 - **501** - streaming not implemented

-For queries that have large JSON values it is recommended to use the `POST` method with the query included as the `POST` body
+For queries that have large JSON values it is recommended to use the `POST` method with the query included as the `POST` body:

 ```
 POST /v1/query HTTP/1.1